timmyyuan/build-whole-program-into-LLVM-IR/README.md

 # Build whole programs into LLVM IR

 Here is some notes for how to build the projects into a single LLVM IR bitcode file.
 Generally, get a integrate LLVM IR bitcode has several purposes such as whole program analysis or optimization.
-There are two ways, i.e. gold plugin and whole-program-llvm, to achieve this aim.
+Based on information on the network, there are two ways, named gold plugin and whole-program-llvm respectively, to achieve this goal.

-## Gold plugin

-### enable gold plugin for LLVM

-LLVM official organization recommand users to use gold plugins to build a whole project into LLVM bitcodes.
-There is also some useful opensource tools to achieve this goal, e.g. wllvm (whole-program-llvm, a refinement python script can be found on github).
-The different between gold plugins and wllvm is the former performs a real linking process with LTO (link time optimization) and the latter simply use llvm-link to connect all intermediate bitcodes in series.
+LLVM official organization introduced the gold plugin to support LTO (link time optimization) and further be used to build the whole project into LLVM bitcodes.
+Some useful opensource tools has been published on github, e.g. wllvm (whole-program-llvm, write in python and support Linux and Mac).
+The different between the gold plugin and wllvm is that the former performs a real link process (with LTO) and the latter simply use llvm-link to connect all intermediate bitcodes produced in compile time.
 No matter which method be chosed, the difference in the bitcodes they produce is very small in practice.

+## The gold plugin

-#### download and build binutils.
+### download and build binutils.
 ```sh
 # some necessary pre-requisite
 sudo apt install bison flex libncurses5-dev texinfo